 The WDB uses data in new and more effective ways to drive strategic planning and operational efficiency; decisions are data-driven to ensure that workforce investment, educational and economic development strategies are based on accurate assessments of regional labor markets.
 The WDB works together with other local boards and the State Council to maintain a data collection system and conduct analyses on a quarterly basis, or more often if needed, to identify employer needs for talent, as well as which industries anticipate growth, and determine to what extent the talent pool meets employer requirements.
 Decisions about talent development approaches, including which training programs to fund, are based on these analyses.
 Good workforce intelligence is critical to periodic evaluations of the workforce system as a whole, which is the basis for continuous improvement opportunities.
 The WDB uses data from multiple sources, including economic development agencies.

-The WDB strategic priorities for the upcoming two years (WIOA Program Years 2021 - 2023) are as follows:
+The WDB strategic priorities for 2021 - 2024 are as follows: